 The southernmost city on Anna Maria Island is Bradenton Beach.
 This city has a narrower coastline and is home to the infamous Coquina Beach, where you can find its namesake – tiny shellfish that burrow in the sand as the waves crash back out.
 You’ll find a fun concession stand with restrooms and showers available at there as well.
 You may even find some sharks teeth wash ashore toward the southern end of Coquina Beach!

 Further north into Holmes Beach is what locals may refer to as Manatee Beach.
 It’s at the end of Manatee Avenue traveling onto the island and has plenty of parking, a large concession stand with a shop, restrooms, showers and even music on weekends.
 As a family favorite spot, you’ll find a play area for kids, volleyball nets and lots of people enjoying the beautiful scenery.
 Lifeguards are on duty here as well, so you can feel safe both on the sand and in the water.
+Families often find themselves returning year after year to the Palm Isle Village Holmes Beach Condo due to the close proximity to this popular beach.

 Bean Point is located at the very tip of Anna Maria Island and it’s where the Gulf of Mexico and Tampa Bay meet.
 You can actually see the changing tides of the water!
 The only downfall to this amazing spot is that swimming is not recommended because of the risk for strong currents and riptides.
 But you will find that most people go for the views and the tranquility.